Sargent Shriver: Legacy

 In 1968, he was awarded the Laetare Medal by the University of Notre Dame, the oldest and most prestigious award for American Catholics.

 In 1993, Shriver received the Franklin D. Roosevelt Freedom From Want Award.
 On August 8, 1994, Shriver received the Presidential Medal of Freedom, the United States' highest civilian honor, from President Bill Clinton.

 In December 1993, the University of Maryland, Baltimore County created the Shriver Center in honor of Shriver and his wife.
 The center serves as the university's civic engagement, and applied learning organization.
 The Shriver Center also is home to the Shriver Peaceworker Program and the Shriver Living Learning Community.

 The Job Corps dedicated a center to his name in 1998 – the "Shriver Job Corps Center" – located in Devens, Massachusetts.
 The National Clearinghouse for Legal Services (renamed the National Center on Poverty Law in 1995) was renamed the Shriver Center in 2002 and each year awards a Sargent Shriver Award for Equal Justice.
+The Shriver Center on Poverty Law has announced that it will close at the end of 2025.

 Sargent Shriver Elementary School, located in Silver Spring, Maryland, is named after him.

 In January 2008, a documentary film about Shriver aired on PBS, titled American Idealist: The Story of Sargent Shriver.

 The Kennedy Shriver Aquatic Center in Bethesda, Maryland, is named after him and Eunice Kennedy Shriver.

 Following his death, Daniel Larison wrote:

 Shriver was an admirable, principled, and conscientious man who respected the dignity and sanctity of human life, and he also happened to be a contemporary and in-law of Kennedy.
 Not only did Shriver represent a "link" with JFK, but he represented a particular culture of white ethnic Catholic Democratic politics that has been gradually disappearing for the last fifty years.
 A pro-life Catholic, Shriver had been a founding member of the America First Committee, and more famously he was also on the 1972 antiwar ticket with George McGovern.
 In short, he represented much of what was good in the Democratic Party of his time.